ChainAgnostic/CAIPs/CAIPs/caip-3.md

 #### Reference Definition

 The definition is delegated to EIP155.
-The format is an unsigned integer in decimal represenation and corresponds to `CHAIN_ID` of EIP155.
+The format is an unsigned integer in decimal representation and corresponds to `CHAIN_ID` of EIP155.

 Note: due to length restrictions of the reference field (47 characters), the largest supported `CHAIN_ID` is 99999999999999999999999999999999999999999999999.